Dimers on Riemann surfaces and compactified free field: T-embeddings on the full plane and local kernels

-It is well-known (see~\cite{KenyonCriticalPlanarGraphs},~\cite{ChelkakSmirnov}) that $e_b(t)$ is consistently defined for a generic $t$ and is discrete holomorphic.
+It is well-known that $e_b(z)$ is consistently defined rational function of $z$ with poles lying on the unit circle, and that $e_b(z)$ is discrete holomorphic as a function of $b$.
+(See~\cite[Section~3.2]{KenyonCriticalPlanarGraphs}, where the statement is proven for a collection of functions $f_u(z), u\in $ defined by $f_b(z) = z^{-1}e_b(z^{-1})$).
 We define

-where $\gamma_b$ is the contour which is the union of the circle $\{|z| = (2|b|)^{-1}\}$ oriented counterclockwise, the circle $\{ |z| = 2|b| \}$ oriented clockwise and the segment connecting $2\bar{b}$ with $(2b)^{-1}$.
-One can verify easily that $f_s$ is discrete holomorphic.
-Choosing a path between $0$ and $b$ on $G\cup G^*$ properly we obtain the following asymptotic relations:
+where $\gamma_b$ is the contour that starts at the point $(2b)^{-1}$ on the circle $\{|z| = (2|b|)^{-1}\}$, follows this circle in the counterclockwise direction, then the straights segment connecting $(2b)^{-1}$ with $2\bar b$, then follows the circle $\{ |z| = 2|b| \}$ in the clockwise direction, and finally closes itself along the straight segment connecting $2\bar b$ with $(2b)^{-1}$.
+One can verify easily that $f_s(b)$ is discrete holomorphic as a function of $b$.
+Choosing a simple path between $0$ and $b$ on $G\cup G^*$ such that its orthogonal projection onto $b\RR$ is monotone we obtain the following asymptotic relations:

 where $C,c>0$ and all other constants depend on $\lambda$ only.
-Substituting this into the definition of $f_s$ we get the following asymptotic:
+Substituting this into the definition of $f_s$ we get the following asymptotic relation:

 When $s\in [-1/2,+\infty)$ we set